We've independently reviewed this article to make sure it's as accurate as we can make it.

-Once you have gathered all of these materials, it is time to take a look at your Samsung refrigerator.
+Once you have gathered all of these materials, it is time to take a look at your fridge.
 What might be freezing up, and how can you fix it?

 If you are having a problem with your ice maker, the first thing you should do is look for signs of a leak.
 There should be a dispenser bucket in the refrigerator door.
 Keep the door open, and take a look at the exit of a dispenser on the outside of the refrigerator.
 If you notice water coming from the other side, then there might be a leak in your ice maker.

 As a temporary fix, you may want to use silicone to seal the ice maker.
-This is not going to be a permanent solution, at the silicone will eventually develop a hole or peel off.
-On the other hand, this should be a temporary solution that will give you time to find a new ice maker.
+This is not going to be a permanent solution, as the silicone could eventually develop a hole or peel off.
+On the other hand, this could be a temporary solution until the ice maker can be replaced.